Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 You can also create a saved search based on how many times you attempted to call someone and filter those contacts with just one click.

-Performance statistics such as contact rates (percentage of calls you made in relation to the total amount of leads) don’t exist yet, and there is no workaround to my knowledge yet.
+Performance statistics such as contact rates (percentage of calls you made to the total amount of leads) don’t exist yet, and there is no workaround to my knowledge yet.

-If you would like to know more about how you can use the Vulcan 7 dialer, I would recommend you also watch the video below.
+If you would like to know more about how to use the Vulcan 7 dialer, I recommend you also watch the video below.

 Vulcan 7 Features